 It turns out that both physician practices and hospitals are vulnerable in this situation, but claims associated with diagnosis issues are the biggest proportion of patient allegations against internal medicine doctors.

 The world of internal medicine can be fast-paced and requires quick and decisive analysis by doctors.
-When this doesn’t happen, however, patient may be penalized in the form of medical malpractice claims.
+When this doesn’t happen, however, a patient may be penalized in the form of medical malpractice claims.

 Florida medical malpractice laws empower patients who have suffered injuries at the hands of positions to file a medical malpractice claim in order to recover compensation associated with their injuries.